Farzanmrz/music-genre-classification/README.md

 ## Overview

-This repository is the home of the music genre classification project developed by Mayank Hirani, Farzan Mirza, and Enzo Saba for the CS4824/ECE5424 Machine Learning course.
+This repository is the home of the music genre classification project for the CS4824 Machine Learning course at Virginia Tech.
 The aim of this project is to leverage various discriminative machine learning algorithms to accurately classify music tracks into genres based on audio features.

 ## Objective